pymupdf/PyMuPDF/docs/page.rst

       :arg str fontfile: a path to a font file.
 If used, *fontname* must be **different from all reserved names**.

       :arg bytes/bytearray fontbuffer: the memory image of a font file.
 If used, *fontname* must be **different from all reserved names**.
-This parameter would typically be used to transfer fonts between different pages of the same or different PDFs.
+This parameter would typically be used with :attr:`Font.buffer` for fonts supported / available via :ref:`Font`.

       :arg int set_simple: applicable for *fontfile* / *fontbuffer* cases only: enforce treatment as a "simple" font, i.e. one that only uses character codes up to 255.